ncatlab/nlab-content/pages/3/7/6/0/673/content.md

 <div style="float:right;margin:0 20px 10px 20px;"><img  border="1" height="225" width="225" src="https://ncatlab.org/nlab/files/DavidRoberts2014.jpg" alt="David Roberts speaking at Herriot-Watt, June 2014" title="Speaking at Herriot-Watt, June 2014"/></div>

-I am currently a visiting research fellow at the [Institute for Geometry and its Applications](http://www.iga.adelaide.edu.au/) in the [School of Mathematical Sciences](http://maths.adelaide.edu.au/) at the University of Adelaide.
+I am currently a Research Associate (that is, a postdoc) at the [Institute for Geometry and its Applications](http://www.iga.adelaide.edu.au/) in the [School of Mathematical Sciences](http://maths.adelaide.edu.au/) at the University of Adelaide.

-For the period July-2017-February 2018 I will be a Lecturer at the University of Adelaide.
-After that I will take up a position as a Senior Research Associate for 2.5 years.

 I work on [[bundle gerbes]], [[principal 2-bundles|2-bundles]], [[geometric stacks]] and [[internal category|internal groupoids and categories]], and [[category theory]] more generally with a side interest in [[foundations]].
 I have a particular interest in constructing examples in (low-dimensional) [[higher geometry]].

 I was a Research Associate (i.e. a postdoc) at the University of Adelaide from October 2013 to April 2015.
+For the period July-2017 to February 2018 I was a Lecturer in the School of Mathematical Sciences.

 You may also find me on: [MathSciNet](https://www.ams.org/mathscinet/search/author.html?mrauthid=788905)|[MathOverflow](https://mathoverflow.net/users/4177/david-roberts)|[Google+](https://plus.google.com/+DavidRoberts/)|[arXiv](https://arxiv.org/a/roberts_d_1.html)|[ORCiD](http://orcid.org/0000-0002-3478-0522)|[Publons](publons.com/a/430214/)